 - Turn off the water supply to the toilet

 - Flush completely

 - Observe the chain.
 There is a clasp present holding the chain between the lever arm and flapper.

 - If possible, untied the flapper and clean the base.

 - Remove the clasp or hook, and peg one step forward to increase the chain length.
 So the chain length becomes a long little bit.

 - Long-chain flapper now seal is firm.

-- Turn on the waterline, allow the water to fill the tank.
+- Turn on the waterline, and allow the water to fill the tank.
 Observe after 30 mins.
-See what is happening, water drop or stop.
+See what is happening, water drop, or stop.

 - If it discontinues, congratulation.
 You don’t need to spend a single penny, and the problem is solved.